 Power distributors and dispatchers, also called load dispatchers or systems operators, work for utility companies, non-utility generators, and other companies that access the power grid.
 They control the flow of electricity through transmission lines to industrial plants and substations that supply residential and commercial needs for electricity.
 They monitor and operate current converters, voltage transformers, and circuit breakers.
 Dispatchers also monitor other distribution equipment and record readings at a map board—a diagram of the transmission grid system showing the status of transmission circuits and connections with substations and industrial plants.
 In doing this, they communicate closely with power plant operators, energy traders, and local utilities to route energy from generating stations to customers.

 Dispatchers anticipate changes in power needs caused by weather, such as increased demand for power on a hot day or outages during a thunderstorm.
 They also react to changes in the structure of the grid due to transformer or transmission line failures and route current around affected areas.
 In substations, they operate and monitor equipment that increases or decreases voltage and they operate switchboard levers to control the flow of electricity in and out of the substations.

-Because power transmission is both vitally important and sensitive to attacks, security is a major concern for energy companies.
-Nuclear power plants and transmission stations have especially high security, and workers should be prepared to work in secured environments.
+Because power transmission is both vitally important and sensitive to attack, security is a major concern for utility companies.
+Nuclear power plants and transmission stations have especially high security, and employees work in secure environments.

 Operator and dispatcher jobs require at least a high school diploma.
 Workers with college or vocational school degrees will have advantages in finding a job, as well as more advancement opportunities, especially in nuclear power plants.
 Although it is not a prerequisite, many nuclear power reactor operators have bachelor's degrees in engineering or the physical sciences.